jqnfxa/Dungeon/lib/googletest/docs/faq.md

 ## How do I temporarily disable a test?

-If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its name.
+If you have a broken test that you cannot fix RIGHT away, you can add the `DISABLED_` prefix to its name.
 This will exclude it from execution.
 This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won't rot).